Twitter hit by major bug that stops people leaving to other sites

-Twitter down: Links not working as users hit by ‘API error’ if they try to leave to other sites
+Twitter down: Links and images not working as users hit by ‘API error’ if they try to leave to other sites

-Tweetdeck also broken by problems with company’s systems
+Images and Tweetdeck also broken by problems with company’s systems

-Twitter has been hit by a major bug that means users are unable to leave to other websites.
+Twitter has been hit by a major bug that means users are unable to leave to other websites or see images.

+It is just the latest technical issue to hit Twitter, which conducted yet another round of layoffs in recent weeks – and saw another outage very shortly afterwards.

-Users clicking on links were instead shown a long error message indicating that there is a problem with Twitter’s API, the system that is used to communicate with other services.
+This time around, the site stayed up but users who clicked on links were instead shown a long error message indicating that there is a problem with Twitter’s API, the system that is used to communicate with other services.

 It means that links shared on the site cannot be followed at all.
+Links also showed up as blank blocks of colour.

 Tweetdeck, the company’s more specialised service for following tweets, also appeared to be broken as a result of the same problems.
 Users saw the app go entirely blank at the same time the links broke.